cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

     2. Roll out the pgwatch config schema

-        The schema will most importantly hold connection strings of DB-s to be monitored and the metric definitions.
+        The schema will most importantly hold connection strings of DBs to be monitored and the metric definitions.

-            # FYI - one could get the below schema files also directly from Github
+            # FYI - one could get the below schema files also directly from GitHub
             # if re-using some existing remote Postgres instance where pgwatch was not installed
             psql -f /etc/pgwatch/sql/config_store/config_store.sql pgwatch
             psql -f /etc/pgwatch/sql/config_store/metric_definitions.sql pgwatch